 The suffering, the struggle against temptation, the heartache of sin, inspired soulful lyrics moving people greatly.
 She was Mary, Mother of God.
 There were whispers across Europe.

-The questions gripped the imagination of the people.
+enter The questions gripped the imagination of the people.
 The most popular manifestation of this imagination was the story of Arthur and the knights of the Round Table.
 The tale, based on Celtic legends, is rich in Christian symbols.

 The round table represents the round table around which Christ was supposed to have his last supper.
 Around it were 13 chairs, for the 12 apostles and Christ.
 The 13th chair, the unlucky chair, represented for some Jesus, and for others, the traitor, Judas.
 Anyone else who dared sit on this chair died instantly.
 Only a true knight, not the bravest or the smartest, but the one who was spiritually pure, would find the Grail and make Camelot paradise on earth.

 In effect, Arthur was the wounded Fisher-king, wounded because beneath the material prosperity of his land lurked dark secrets of spiritual failure.
 Born out of wedlock, he was raised by his father, Ser Piero, and several stepmothers.

 Leonardo di ser da Vinci became accomplished as a painter, sculptor, architect, musician, mathematician, engineer, inventor, anatomist, geologist, cartographer, botanist, and writer.
 It depicts the dramatic moment when Jesus tells the apostles that one of them will betray him soon.

 As a result, the masterpiece began to deteriorate during his lifetime and has undergone an extensive restoration.
 Did Da Vinci knowingly embed secret codes into his paintings?